rails/rails/guides/source/api_documentation_guidelines.md

 #   # => <label for="post_title" class="title_label">A short title</label>
 ```

-Avoid using any printing methods like +puts+ or +p+ for that purpose.
+Avoid using any printing methods like `puts` or `p` for that purpose.

 On the other hand, regular comments do not use an arrow: